open-mmlab/mmengine/docs/en/tutorials/model.md

 Now, you may have a deeper understanding of dataflow, and can answer the first question in [Runner and model](#runner-and-model).

-`BaseModel.train_step` implements the standard optimization standard, and if we want to customize a new optimization process, we can override it in the subclass.
+`BaseModel.train_step` implements the standard optimization, and if we want to customize a new optimization process, we can override it in the subclass.
 However, it is important to note that we need to make sure that `train_step` returns a loss dict.

 ## DataPreprocessor